Big announcement: moving soon to College Station, Texas, in 2015. Bookmark this web page and come back for future updates.

 If your interest is watches, be sure to visit my photo gallery of watch mechanisms, including Elgin, Hamilton, Bulova, Accutron, Longines, Omega, and a Rolex.
 While most people know what a beautiful watch look like on the outside, few know what to look for inside.
 There are several pages that show what the mechanisms look like as they are disassembled.

-My business is antique clock repair.
+My business is antique clock repair in Bryan and College Station, Texas.
 The most well-known clocks in this area are Seth Thomas, Herschede, Howard Miller, Ridgeway, and Sligh clocks.
-I provide service for all brands of mechanical clocks, including brands that are less well known, such as Atmos, Gustav Becker, Lenzkirsch, Sessions, Waterbury, Gilbert, Ingraham, Smith, Hermle, Schatz, Kundo, Ithaca, Elliott, Emperor, Hammond, and Revere Telechron electric clocks.
+I provide service for all brands of mechanical clocks, including brands that are less well known, such as Atmos, Gustav Becker, Lenzkirsch, Sessions, Waterbury, Gilbert, Ingraham, Smith, Hermle, Schatz, Kundo, Ithaca, Elliott, and Emperor.

 Many fine watches were made by American companies, such as Elgin and Hamilton.
 Their pocket watch mechanisms are particularly beautiful, blending form with function.
 Hamilton made Railroad watches that collectors actively seek.
 Elgin watches, though less collectible than other brands because of their vast numbers, have readily available parts that are interchangeable, making repairs much less complicated.
 Hamilton parts are more difficult to find.
 Parts for European watches are more difficult to find, particularly for old pocket watches.
 Parts for older wristwatches are becoming more difficult to find, even for famous names like Omega, Longines and Rolex.
 There are two pages here that you can view to compare a classic Omega with a Rolex.
 The difference in craftsmanship is visible.
 The biggest difference is in the balance wheel and hairspring.
 These watches are expensive, but with good reason.
 You can compare them with the inexpensive watches in the gallery to see the differences.